Who Among Mammootty & Mohanlal Is The Best Actor? When Fazil Answered A Tough Question!

 Being the two pillars of industry, comparisons between Mammootty and Mohanlal are obvious.
 Discussions have been held on channels, social media, magazines comparing these two legends.

 Who among Mammootty and Mohanlal is the best actor?
-This is one question has beenshot to many film-makers and actors, during interviews.
-But many a times we have seen the people in concern coming out with diplomatic answers.
+This is one question which has been shot to many film-makers and actors, during interviews.
+But many a times we have seen the people in concern coming out with rather diplomatic answers.
 Well, we don't blame them as it is a real tough question to answer.

 But popular film-maker Fazil had a clear cut answer to say.
-He is the man who helmed Mohanlal's debut movie Manjil Virinja Pookal and has also had experience directing Mammootty in a good number of movies.
+He is the man who helmed Mohanlal's debut movie Manjil Virinja Pookal, in which the actor played the villain role and has also had experience directing Mammootty in a good number of movies.

 We take you back to year 2006, when in the popular programme Nere Chowe, aired on Manorama News, the film-maker came out with his opinion about Mammootty and Mohanlal.